Last updated on June 10th, 2024 at 09:17 am

 Six facts about the South African rand

-The rand has a rich history that goes hand in hand with the development of South Africa as a country.
+The rand has a rich history that goes hand in hand with South Africa’s development as a country.
 Here are six key facts about South African money.

 1. Rand banknotes feature multiple languages.

-South Africa has eleven national languages, and each one appears on at least one of the rand banknotes currently in circulation.
-The R 10 note contains English, Afrikaans, and siSwati, while on the R 200 note you’ll find English, Sesotho sa Leboa, and isiZulu, for example.
+South Africa has eleven national languages, each appearing on at least one of the rand banknotes currently circulating.
+The R 10 note contains English, Afrikaans, and siSwati, while the R 200 note contains English, Sesotho sa Leboa, and isiZulu, for example.

 South Africa’s 11 languages include English, Afrikaans, siSwati, isiNdebele, Setswana, Tshivenda, isiXhosa, Sepedi, Xitsonga, Sesotho sa Leboa, and isiZulu.